kervsotit/Final-Project-OOP/README.md

 ### FILTER BY CATEGORY
 *(No screenshot provided)*

-## 🙏 Acknowledgment
+# 🙏 Acknowledgment
 I would like to express my gratitude to our instructor for the guidance and support provided throughout this project.
 I also want to thank my group members for their cooperation, ideas, and contributions that helped make this work successful.
 Their teamwork and dedication played a big role in completing this project effectively.

 ---

-## 🔧 Future Enhancements
+# 🔧 Future Enhancements
 To further improve this project, the following enhancements are planned:

+### 1. Add a Graphical User Interface (GUI)
-1.Add a graphical user interface (GUI) to make the application more user-friendly and easier to navigate.
+This will make the application more user-friendly and easier to navigate.

-2.Include additional features such as expense filtering, total expense calculation, data exporting, and improved category management.
+### 2. Add Additional Features
+- Expense filtering
+- Total expense calculation
+- Data exporting
+- Enhanced category management